Our notes app needs to handle user accounts and authentication in a secure and reliable way. To do this we are going to use Amazon Cognito.

 Enter Pool name and select Review defaults.

-Select Create pool at the bottom of the page.
+Now hit Create pool at the bottom of the page.

 Now that the User Pool is created.
 Take a note of the Pool Id and Pool ARN which will be required later.